kutyel/trolley-scheduler/README.md

 ### TODO:

 - [ ] Read data from CSV files. 📖
-- [ ] Improve printing of output. 🖨
+- [x] Improve printing of output. 🖨
+- [ ] Fill turns respecting availability. 📆
 - [ ] Each shift must have a Captain. 👨🏼‍✈️
 - [ ] Pioneers have more turns / preference. 🤓
 - [ ] Add long distance / has vehicle constraint. 🚗